Subject To Real Estate Transactions

 Whether you are a seller or buyer in a subject-to deal, you should insist on having a knowledgeable and experienced real estate attorney review your transaction documents before you sign.
 The risks for both parties are substantial and, in our experience, “what can go wrong, will” with these deals.

-Contact the attorneys of Avenue Legal Group for help with subject to real estate transactions, whether you are buying or selling using the subject to structure, want assistance with closing a subject to deal, need a basic document review for peace of mind, or want to purchase subject to document templates.
+Contact the attorneys of Avenue Legal Group for help with subject to real estate transactions, whether you are buying or selling using the subject to structure, want assistance with closing a subject to deal, need a basic document review for peace of mind, need representation in a subject-to foreclosure lawsuit, or want to purchase subject to document templates.

 Have Questions?Contact Us